mattheww/gomill/gomill_docs/sgf.rst

 .. method:: Tree_node.unset(identifier)

-   Removes the property whose *PropIdent* is *indentifier* from the node.
+   Removes the property whose *PropIdent* is *identifier* from the node.

    Raises :exc:`KeyError` if the property isn't currently present.